 ReBuildATL

 The ReBuildATL Coalition includes more than 40 nonprofits, academic institutions, industry partners and local government agencies committed to empowering disadvantaged communities in the Westside of Atlanta.
-With initial support from an EPA job training grant, the ReBuildATL Coalition was originally formed to create and deliver a workforce training program called Breaking Barriers Through Deconstruction, which recently graduated its first cohort.
+With initial support from an EPA job training grant, the ReBuildATL Coalition was originally formed to create and deliver a workforce training program called Breaking Barriers Through Deconstruction, which graduated its first cohort in 2023.

-As we developed this program in partnership with community-based organizations in Westside / Southwest Atlanta, the Coalition recognized a need to expand its scope in response to other challenges experienced in these communities, including higher energy burdens and lack of access to renewable energy systems.
-Collectively the Coalition provides a broad range of expertise and resources to address the area’s energy challenges and develop clean energy solutions.
+As we developed this program in partnership with community-based organizations in Westside / Southwest Atlanta, the Coalition recognized a need to expand its scope in response to other challenges experienced in these communities, including equity theft, higher energy burdens and lack of access to renewable energy systems.
+Collectively the Coalition provides a broad range of expertise and resources to address the area’s energy challenges and develop clean energy solutions through the expansion of construction material reuse, workforce development and affordable housing.

 Coalition Members